gdaverdin/bioinfo/Lab-99-:-Final-Project.md

 * Project 4: _De novo_ assemble the bee orchid transcriptome, _Ophrys apifera_ (SRA id = SRR609403) using Trinity.
 Compare your assembled transcripts against Uniprot genes to identify how many are putative full length assemblies by following the [Trinity manual](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Counting-Full-Length-Trinity-Transcripts).

+* Project 5: Use R and the [rWBclimate package](https://ropensci.org/tutorials/rwbclimate_tutorial.html) to scrape model data from the World Bank Climate Data to visualize the temperature changes in Africa that are predicted under various climate models for the next 40 years.

 If you have your own data, you are encouraged to use that.
 We are here to help!